HindustanTimesLabs/data-fellowship-2018/README.md

 - _VISUALISING DATA_ – Building interactive, browser-based visualizations that let you gain insights about data and communicate those insights to readers.
 - _WEB DEVELOPMENT AND DESIGN_ – Designing and creating webpages to display your stories on all sorts of devices.

-You don’t have to be able to do all five of these things, but you should be great at at least two of these things and have a strong desire to learn the rest.
-We improve with every project, and we’re always helping each other get better.
-It's a lot of fun.

 ### About you

 Successful applicants will be smart, driven, inquisitive, and excited about journalism, data, and design.
-There are no specific experience qualifications, but successful applicants will be able to demonstrate a previous interest in working with data and telling true stories.
+There are no specific experience qualifications, but successful applicants will be able to demonstrate a previous interest in current events and in working with data.

 ### Apply online